Private Pilot Weight and Balance — Practice Problems with Worked Solutions

 Cessna 172 Weight and Balance — The Key Numbers

-Pulled through dozens of Cessna 172 POHs across model years N, P, R, S, and SP, I settled on a consistent set of reference arms that appear in FAA knowledge test problems and in most training aircraft documents.
+Frustrated by inconsistencies across model years, I pulled through dozens of Cessna 172 POHs — N, P, R, S, and SP variants — and settled on a consistent set of arms that show up repeatedly in FAA knowledge test problems and most training aircraft documents.
 Use these to practice.
 Use your specific aircraft’s Weight and Balance Record for the actual checkride.

-- Oil: approximately negative 14 inches (forward of datum — this subtracts from your total moment)
+• Oil: approximately negative 14 inches — forward of datum, so it subtracts from your total moment

-Standard weights you need memorized: aviation gasoline (100LL) is 6 lbs per gallon.
-The 172S carries 56 gallons total, 53 gallons usable.
-Max gross weight on the 172S is 2,550 lbs.
-Earlier models like the 172N cap at 2,300 lbs.
-The empty weight and its associated CG arm live in the aircraft’s Weight and Balance Record — not in a generic POH table — and that number changes every time a mechanic adds or removes equipment.
+Standard weights worth memorizing: aviation gasoline (100LL) runs 6 lbs per gallon.
+The 172S carries 56 gallons total, 53 usable.
+Max gross weight on the 172S is 2,550 lbs — earlier models like the 172N cap at 2,300 lbs.
+The empty weight and its CG arm live in the aircraft’s Weight and Balance Record, not a generic POH table, and that number changes every time a mechanic touches the equipment list.
 Always pull the current document.

 Practice Problem 1 — Standard Training Flight